cx18121/open-mailtrack/README.md

 Self-hosted open tracking for Gmail cause I didn't want to pay for mailsuite

-- **server**: This records tracking pixel hits.
+- **Server**: this records tracking pixel hits.
 Uses node, SQLite, and a Docker container
-- **extension**: adds the pixel to mail you send from Gmail and shows open status in your sent list and on each message
+- **Chrome extension**: adds the pixel to mail you send from Gmail and shows open status in your sent list and on each message
-- **cli** (`openmt`): sends tracked mail from a CSV or XLSX through the Gmail API.
+- **CLI** (`openmt`): sends tracked mail from a CSV or XLSX through the Gmail API.
 Shows up in the same sent list marks

 ## What the marks mean